justinvt/jsdoc-Installer/README.md

     git clone https://github.com/SparkartGroupInc/jsdoc-Installer

-You may immediately move the directory "jsdoc-toolkit" from inside the repository to wherever you'd like, or you may keep it exactly where it is.
-Either way, take note of that directories absolute path - you'll need it in a sec, and you can't move it without rerunning this installation.
-That's why you should move it NOW if you don't like where it ended up after you checked out the repo.
+The primary working component of the jsdoc install is in the root of the repo, under the directory "jsdoc-toolkit".
+You may copy this directory to another location on your machine, or you may keep it exactly where it is.
+If you do move it, remember where, as you'll need to provide the installer with that path during setup.

+**NOTE: If you install jsdoc with this script, and then move the jsdoc-toolkit later on, jsdoc will cease to function properly.
+This is why you should move it NOW if you don't like running code directly from the repo**

-Go back to the root of the repository and list the contents.
+Go back to the root of our repository and list the contents.

     cd REPO_PATH